 - Difficulty breathing

-The RSPCA and International Cat Care are deeply concerned and saddened about antifreeze poisonings in cats across Britain.
+We are deeply concerned and saddened about intentional antifreeze poisonings in cats across Britain.

-Antifreeze poisoning can cause pain, suffering, distress and ultimately, death.
-Poisoning cats can constitute a criminal offence; under the Animal Welfare Act 2006 the maximum penalty for anyone found guilty is up to 6 months imprisonment and/or a £20,000 fine.
+Poisoning cats can constitute a criminal offence under the Animal Welfare Act 2006, the maximum penalty for anyone found guilty is up to 6 months imprisonment and/or a £20,000 fine.